-The 11th annual Ethics in Business & Community awards are just around the corner, and today we’d like to highlight the community finalists who are being nominated for the large business and small business categories:
+The 11th annual Ethics in Business & Community awards are just around the corner.
+Today we’d like to highlight the community finalists, nominated for the large business and small business categories:

 - Home Therapy Austin – Home Therapy of Austin, LLC is an in-home provider of clinical and support services for seniors with a focus on Physical Therapy, Speech Therapy and Occupational Therapy integrated with skilled nursing.